On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Discussion

 \subsection{On the Consumer's Surplus}

-One of the virtue of the partial equilibrium theory is to be able to calculate the change of consumer's utility from the demand curve.
-That is, we can consider the {\bf consumer's surplus} instead of the utility function directly.
-If $L=2$ and the background model is quasi-linear, then it is known that change of the consumer's surplus coincides with change of the sum of the utility of consumers in this economy.
-We can extend this result for the case in which $L>2$.
+One virtue of the two-commodity quasi-linear economy is the ability to calculate the change of consumer's utility from the aggregated demand curve.
+That is, such an economy can be described by a partial equilibrium model, and we can calculate the {\bf consumer's surplus} instead of the utility function directly.
+It is known that a change in the consumer's surplus coincides with a change in the sum of the utility of consumers in a quasi-linear economy with $L=2$.
+We can extend this result for the case in which $L\ge 3$.